 This section contains information about policy-related resources that are available to you.
 Although some documents referred to here apply directly to you and your job, others apply to employees with whom you may work frequently.
 We urge you to become familiar with those resources important to you.

-The Supervisors' Guide details university policies concerning personnel administration.
+The Manager's Toolkit details university policies concerning personnel administration.
 It is published for use by managerial and supervisory employees to help them carry out duties relating to human resource issues.
 The human resource policies of the university do not create, nor are they intended to create, a promise or representation of continued employment for any employee.
 Any employee without an employment agreement for a specified duration is an employee-at-will and may be terminated at any time.
 These policies also do not constitute or reflect terms of a contract between the university and any employee.
 The university retains the right to withdraw, add to, or amend policies as well as the right not to apply a policy in a particular case.

 The policies in the manual apply to all employees of the university except the faculty and the executive group, defined as the President, Vice Presidents, Non-Faculty Deans, Corporate Officers, and other positions specifically designated by the President.
-They apply to librarians except when statements conflict with The Code Governing Librarians in Service at the Melvin Gelman Library, which takes precedence over the manual for librarians employed at Gelman Libary.
+They apply to librarians except when statements conflict with The Code Governing Librarians in Service at the Melvin Gelman Library, which takes precedence over the manual for librarians employed at Gelman Library.
 The policies also apply to ungraded Sponsored Programs Research personnel except when statements conflict with the Handbook for Sponsored Programs.